 - The spending strategy is not conservative for the lifestyle at all.

-If we look at what we worked out today ($480,000), that $550,000 is enough but I think it is important to understand what kind of lifestyle the money buys you, how conservative is the plan, and how it is implemented.
+If we look at what we worked out today ($520,000), that $550,000 is enough but I think it is essential to understand what kind of lifestyle the money buys you, how conservative the plan is, and how it is implemented.

 Part 3 will be tougher to put in words but let us see how.
 If you are interested in retirement planning articles like this, you can browse my retirement planning posts below.